haproxy/haproxy/doc/lua-api/index.rst

 ..

   For each concatenation, Lua:
-  * allocate memory for the result,
+  - allocates memory for the result,
-  * catenate the two string copying the strings in the new memory block,
+  - catenates the two string copying the strings in the new memory block,
-  * free the old memory block containing the string which is no longer used.
+  - frees the old memory block containing the string which is no longer used.

   This process does many memory move, allocation and free.
-In addition, the memory is not really freed, it is just mark mark as unused and wait for the garbage collector.
+In addition, the memory is not really freed, it is just marked as unused and waits for the garbage collector.

-  The Concat class provide an alternative way to concatenate strings.
+  The Concat class provides an alternative way to concatenate strings.
 It uses the internal Lua mechanism (it does not allocate memory), but it doesn't copy the data more than once.